Tropical fans supporting a reduced 0-dimensional complete intersection: Finiteness theorem for strongly regular -cycles

 \subsection{2-dimensional galleries}

 Galleries play an essential role in the study of the conjecture of ‘minimal model programme' (Question 1.2).
-We state two fundamental results for the gallery of 2-dimensional tropical fans in this sub-section which will help readers learn the structure of 2-dimensional galleries clearly.
+We state A fundamental result for the gallery of 2-dimensional tropical fans in this sub-section which will help readers learn the structure of 2-dimensional galleries clearly.